Mansfield, Ohio: Crime

-The City of Mansfield is policed by a Municipal Police Department, the Mansfield Division of Police.
+The City of Mansfield's police is the Mansfield Division of Police.
 According to the FBI statistics, Mansfield has a high violent crime rate.
 Mansfield's crime rate is worse than 89.5% higher than other cities in the United States.
 Property crime rate was more than double the state average.
 There were 187 violent offenses, 3 murders, 48 forcible rapes, 38 robberies and 98 aggravated assaults that were reported in 2019, compared with 1,996 property crimes (396 burglaries, 1,523 larceny-thefts, 77 motor vehicle thefts and 17 incidents of arson) that were reported that same year.
 Neighborhoodscout.com reported a crime rate of 42.83 per 1000 residents for property crimes, and 4.01 per 1000 for violent crimes in 2019 (compared to national figures of 21.11 per 1000 for property crimes and 3.8 per 1000 for violent crimes in 2019).

 Safety Town

-In 2018 the city celebrated the 80th anniversary of Safety Town, a free program developed in Mansfield for pre-kindergarten children about pedestrian safety.
+Safety Town is a free program developed in Mansfield for pre-kindergarten children about pedestrian safety.
 Over the years the program, through the efforts of the National Safety Town Center, has been improved to include all aspects of child safety.
 Programs operate in over 4,000 communities in the US and 38 other countries.
+In 2018 the city celebrated the 80th anniversary of Safety Town.